-Major Thomas Egan (Ethan Hawke) lives in the Las Vegas suburbs; his house looks just like all the others, he drives an old sports car, he has a wife (January Jones) and two children.
+Major Thomas Egan (Ethan Hawke) lives in the Las Vegas suburbs: his house looks just like all the others; he drives an old sports car; he has a wife (January Jones) and two children.

-“One fucking thing is clear: we kill people, it’s not PlayStation and we are not a bunch of gamers.
+“One fucking thing is clear: we kill people; it’s not PlayStation and we are not a bunch of gamers.
 It’s flesh and fucking blood.
 You pull a trigger here and someone’s life goes away,” says Lieutenant Colonel Johns (Bruce Greenwood) to explain what the drone programme is to the rookies.

 Can a pilot do his job without flying?
-Can an individual work ten hours a day fighting the Taliban and then pick his children from school?
+Can an individual work ten hours a day fighting the Taliban and then pick his children up from school?
 The consequences of this total detachment from reality are still a grey area, raising questions no one’s had to face before.

 The complete detachment between the action of pressing a button and the live feed showing a completely mute explosion – there are no microphones up in the air – is terrifying.
-This could be the beginning of a new genre of war movies.
+This could be the beginning of a new genre of war movie.